Jewellery: Art Deco

 Growing political tensions, the after-effects of the war, and a reaction against the perceived decadence of the turn of the 20th century led to simpler forms, combined with more effective manufacturing for mass production of high-quality jewellery.
 Covering the period of the 1920s and 1930s, the style has become popularly known as Art Deco.
 Walter Gropius and the German Bauhaus movement, with their philosophy of "no barriers between artists and craftsmen" led to some interesting and stylistically simplified forms.
 Modern materials were also introduced: plastics and aluminium were first used in jewellery, and of note are the chromed pendants of Russian-born Bauhaus master Naum Slutzky.
 Technical mastery became as valued as the material itself.
 In the West, this period saw the reinvention of granulation by the German Elizabeth Treskow, although development of the re-invention has continued into the 1990s.
 It is based on the basic shapes.

 Asia

 In Asia, the Indian subcontinent has the longest continuous legacy of jewellery making anywhere, Asia was the first place where these jewellery were made in large numbers for the royals with a history of over 5,000 years.
-One of the first to start jewellery making were the peoples of the Indus Valley civilization, in what is now predominately modern-day Pakistan and part of northern and western India.
+One of the first to start jewellery making were the peoples of the Indus Valley civilisation, in what is now predominately modern-day Pakistan and part of northern and western India.
 Early jewellery making in China started around the same period, but it became widespread with the spread of Buddhism around 2,000 years ago.